spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/05-restore-backup.md

 # Restore a Cluster Backup

-This how-to guide provides instructions to restore a backup to a cluster in Palette.
+This guide provides instructions for how to restore a backup to a cluster in Palette.
 You can restore a backup to the same cluster from where you created it or to a different cluster within the same project.
 For simplicity, this guide uses the following terminology while referencing the clusters:
 <br />

 - *Source cluster* - The cluster from where you created the backup.